rafalp/Misago/dev-docs/plugins/hooks/index.md

 ## Implementing custom hooks

-Following guides show how to implement a new hook:
+There's a dedicated developer guide for implementing a new hook of each type:

 - [Implementing an action hook](./action-hook.md)
 - [Implementing a filter hook](./filter-hook.md)